PROGRAMME FOR COUNTRY PARTNERSHIP

-UNIDO Executive Board approves the development of PCP Morocco for the period 2018-2023.
+UNIDO Executive Board approves the development of PCP Morocco.

 The Kingdom of Morocco is located on the westernmost tip of North Africa.
 The country spans across mountainous areas and the Sahara desert with coastlines on the Atlantic Ocean and Mediterranean Sea.
 Morocco is a constitutional monarchy with a multi-party government system and a population of 34.8 million.

 Due to the Government’s significant investments in infrastructure development, Morocco benefits from one of the most well-connected transport facilities in the region, including modern rail and road networks.